dreherantal/UsersService/README.md

 EF database needs to be created

-best to use is with the API Gateway part of microservice (soon will be uploaded)
+best to use is with the API Gateway part of microservice

 ### To do list

 Add SEQ instead of file sink for Serilog

+Add third party token validation

+Add PKCE to login

 Add fluentvalidation for requests